evizitei/ruby-tanks/README.md

 * lasers that strike each other cancel out
 * When the game is over, hold down the "ENTER" key to run the same game again with new random seed.

+## Leaderboard (statistics)

+any individual match is intersting, but what's really neat is to see how bots compete over time.
+To watch an ongoing leaderboard develop, add all the bots you want to see matched with each other to the initial bots array in game.rb and set IN_STATS_MODE to true.
+It will then run indefinitely, each game picking 2 bots at random and keeping track of which one wins (periodically dumping that information to a json file, and keeping a leaderboard on the game interface itself).

 ## Training QBots

 There are reinforcement learning bots available to play with in "src/lib/qbots".